Senate GOP approves framework for Trump's tax breaks and spending cuts after late-night session

 Republicans are also looking to increase the $10,000 deduction for state and local taxes, something that lawmakers from states such as New York, California and New Jersey say is necessary for their support.

-The House and Senate are also at odds over increasing the debt limit, which is needed by summer to allow more borrowing.
+The House and Senate are also at odds over increasing the debt limit to allow more borrowing.
 The House had boosted the debt limit by $4 trillion in its plan, but the Senate upped it to $5 trillion to push any further votes on the matter until after next year's midterm elections.

 The Senate calls for just $4 billion in spending cuts, but GOP leadership emphasizes that's a low floor and that committees will be on the hunt for far more.